 The current situation

 The British government formally announced its intention of withdrawing from the EU on 29 March 2017, thereby triggering the process laid out in Article 50 of the Lisbon Treaty.
-The UK has now officially left the EU and entered a transition period that is set to last until 31 December 2020.
+The UK has now officially left the EU, with a transition period lasting until 31 December 2020.

 Dutch government agencies, including amsterdam inbusiness, IN Amsterdam and StartupAmsterdam all offer information and assistance.
 Find out more below.